-This policy does not cover complaints from trustees, who should use The Poultry Club of Great Britain's Discipline and Grievance policies.
+This policy does not cover complaints from trustees, who should use The Poultry Club's Discipline and Grievance policies.

 Confidentiality

 All complaint information will be handled sensitively, telling only those who need to know and following any relevant data protection requirements.